 3. Leake Street Graffiti Tunnel

-Hidden underneath Waterloo Station, the closest underground station to the London Eye, is Leake St. Graffiti Tunnel.
-This fantastic photography location is a free urban street art gallery where graffiti artists can freely develop their artwork without the fear of being detained by the police.
+Hidden beneath Waterloo Station, the closest Underground stop to the London Eye, the Leake Street Graffiti Tunnel is a free, legal urban street-art gallery where artists work openly without fear of arrest.

 This magnificent exhibit of street art came to life in 2008 due to the famous graffiti artist Banksy.
 He hand-picked nearly 30 street artists and organized an art exhibition called The Cans Festival.
 This exhibition turned what once was a filthy tunnel into a work of art and one of the top spots for London photography.